Download PDF

 The HEC-18 Pier Scour analysis requires two hydraulic parameters Depth (y1) and Velocity (V1) "Upstream" of the pier.

-These are from the Pier Approach XS placed one pier length upstream of the Contraction (Bridge) cross section, NOT the Approach Cross Section in the fully expanded flow field.
+The depth and velocity in the pier analysis are from the Pier Approach XS placed one pier length upstream of the Contraction (Bridge) cross section, NOT the Approach Cross Section in the fully expanded flow field.

-There are two approaches to pier scour "Thalweg" and "Local."
+The Hydraulic toolbox includes two approaches to pier scour "Thalweg" and "Local."

-FHWA recommends "Thalweg" (Max) for design.
+HEC-18 recommends "Thalweg" (Max) for channel pier design.

 But the cross section will not necessarily maintain its shape during a scour event.